Skip to content

 Pas Yisrael (פת ישראל) means a Jew participated in the baking — typically by lighting the oven or throwing a stick of wood onto the fire.
 The alternative, Pas Palter, is bread baked commercially by a non-Jew under kosher supervision but without this direct Jewish involvement.

-During the Aseres Yemei Teshuvah, Pas Yisrael is halachically required even for those who accept Pas Palter year-round.
-Any Jerusalem hotel hosting Rosh Hashana + Yom Kippur guests must run a Pas Yisrael baking protocol during this window specifically.
+During the Aseres Yemei Teshuvah the widespread custom is to use only Pas Yisrael — even among families who accept Pas Palter year-round — though pas palter is permitted when Pas Yisrael is unavailable.
+Any Jerusalem hotel hosting Rosh Hashana + Yom Kippur guests will typically run a Pas Yisrael baking protocol during this window specifically.

 Bishul Yisrael (בישול ישראל) applies to foods that (a) cannot be eaten raw and (b) are "fit to serve at a king's table" — meaning significant cooked foods like meat, fish, eggs, and certain vegetables.
 Sephardim (following Maran Rav Yosef Karo) require Jewish involvement in the actual cooking.
 Ashkenazim (following the Rema) accept Jewish participation at the moment of lighting or adjusting the fire.